Skip to main content

 ?

-The question mark indicates zero or one occurrences of the preceding element.
-For example, colou?r matches both "color" and "colour".
+Indicates zero or one occurrence of the preceding element.
+Example: colou?r matches both "color" and "colour".

 *

 Matches zero or more occurrences of the preceding element.
-For example, ab*c matches "ac", "abc", "abbc", "abbbc", and so on.
+Example: ab*c matches "ac", "abc", "abbc", "abbbc", etc.

 +

 Matches one or more occurrences of the preceding element.
-For example, ab+c matches "abc", "abbc", "abbbc", and so on, but not "ac".
+Example: ab+c matches "abc", "abbc", "abbbc", but not "ac".

 {n}